ivanrepi/crypto_investment_helper/README.md

 # Cryptocurrencies Investment Helper

-This project is an MVP tool to allow's someone interested in Cryptocurrencies, to know more about them as well as an Investment Helper tool.
+This project is a MVP tool to allow's someone interested in Cryptocurrencies, to know more about them as well as an Investment Helper tool.

 ![Image](https://wortev.capital/wp-content/uploads/2021/07/principales-paises-que-mas-invierten-en-criptomonedas.jpg)